Pictures of Mike Tyson with Palestinian flag appear to be AI-generated

 Some posts imply the image was taken just before the fight on 15 November, while other versions suggest the image was taken in the days beforehand.

 But there were no reports of Mr Tyson displaying support for Palestine before or during the fight, and we could find no coverage of the event that included this image.
-We have reached out to Mr Tyson’s publicist about the images and will update this article if we receive a response.
+Mr Tyson’s publicist also told Full Fact the image was “false”.

 There are also a number of clues that the images have been manipulated, likely by AI.